biocore/qiime/doc/scripts/make_2d_plots.rst

 	**[REQUIRED]**

 	-i, `-`-coord_fname
-		This is the path to the principal coordinates file (i.e., resulting file from `principal_coordinates.py <./principal_coordinates.html>`_).
-Alternatively, the user can supply a directory containing multiple principal coordinates files.
+		Input principal coordinates filepath (i.e., resulting file from `principal_coordinates.py <./principal_coordinates.html>`_).
+Alternatively, a directory containing multiple principal coordinates files for jackknifed PCoA results.
 	-m, `-`-map_fname
-		This is the metadata mapping file [default=None]
+		Input metadata mapping filepath

 	**[OPTIONAL]**

 	-b, `-`-colorby
-		This is the categories to color by in the plots from the user-generated mapping file.
-The categories must match the name of a column header in the mapping file exactly and multiple categories can be list by comma separating them without spaces.
-The user can also combine columns in the mapping file by separating the categories by "&&" without spaces [default=None]
+		Comma-separated list categories metadata categories (column headers) to color by in the plots.
+The categories must match the name of a column header in the mapping file exactly.
+Multiple categories can be list by comma separating them without spaces.
+The user can also combine columns in the mapping file by separating the categories by "&&" without spaces. [default=color by all]
 	-p, `-`-prefs_path
-		This is the user-generated preferences file.
-NOTE: This is a file with a dictionary containing preferences for the analysis [default: None]
+		Input user-generated preferences filepath.
+NOTE: This is a file with a dictionary containing preferences for the analysis. [default: None]
 	-k, `-`-background_color
-		This is the background color to use in the plots. [default: None] `-`-ellipsoid_opacity
+		Background color to use in the plots. [default: white] `-`-ellipsoid_opacity
-		Used when plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coordfile).
-Valid range is 0-1.
-A value of 0 produces completely transparent (invisible) ellipsoids.
-A value of 1 produces completely opaque ellipsoids.
+		Used only when plotting ellipsoids for jackknifed beta diversity (i.e. using a directory of coord files instead of a single coord file).
+The valid range is between 0-1.
+0 produces completely transparent (invisible) ellipsoids and 1 produces completely opaque ellipsoids. [default=0.33]
 	`-`-ellipsoid_method
-		Used when plotting ellipsoids for a summary plot (i.e. using a directory of coord files instead of a single coord file).
-Valid values are "IQR" and "sdev".
+		Used only when plotting ellipsoids for jackknifed beta diversity (i.e. using a directory of coord files instead of a single coord file).
+Valid values are "IQR" and "sdev". [default=IQR]
 	`-`-master_pcoa
-		If performing averaging on multiple coord files, the other coord files will be aligned to this one through procrustes analysis.
-This master file will not be included in the averaging.
-If this master coord file is not provided, one of the other coord files will be chosen arbitrarily as the target alignment. [default: None]
+		Used only when plotting ellipsoids for jackknifed beta diversity  (i.e. using a directory of coord files instead of a single coord file).
+These coordinates will be the center of each ellipisoid. [default: None; arbitrarily chosen PC matrix will define the center point]
 	-o, `-`-output_dir
 		Path to the output directory